 When Man awoke, Kandol wanted them to know the Earth Mother and keep her memory alive.
 He came down from his mountain and taught those early men to love and honor the Maiden.
 The Earth Mother was dead, long live the Maiden!
 Through his teachings, she lived again in the villages along the coast of Fanar.

 Long after Kandol had gone back to his mountain, a meteor crashed into one of those villages, only it wasn’t a meteor, it was a man.
 Raena, a girl from the village who daydreamed about the Elder Days, found him and named him Thar.
-Thar, who was really Umbar lord of sea and storm, had fallen all the way from heaven after battling his brother mad Rabyn and had a really bad concussion.
+Thar, who was really Umbar lord of sea and storm, had fallen all the way from heaven after battling his brother mad Rabyn, and he had a really bad concussion.
 He couldn’t remember a thing.
 Then, after looking into Raena’s eyes, he didn’t care if he ever remembered.

 Raena nagged Thar into taking their daughters, Gwynna and Averanda, to see Kandol.
 He thought it was a waste of time, for all they knew the Elf Lord was dead, but she was dead set on it.
 The girls were special, she told him, and not to worry, the Fair Folk lived forever.